Jjx003/ACM-Hide-And-Seek-Bot/README.md

 # ACM-Hide-And-Seek-Bot
-My entry into the UCSD ACM's Hide and Seek AI compeition :)
+My entry into the [UCSD ACM's Hide and Seek AI compeition :)](https://ai.acmucsd.com/tournaments/a0Zlpa/ranks) As a joke, my bot was named "	top ten anime betrayals."

 ### Disclaimer:
 This repository is open-sourced and free to reference, though it is not very well written.